awsdocs/amazon-kendra-developer-guide/doc_source/custom-attributes.md

 + `_version` \(String\)
 + `_view_count` \(Long\)

 After you have created a custom attribute, you can use the attribute when you call the `Query` operation\.
-You can use it for faceted search, use it to filter the response, and choose whether or not the attribute should be returned in the response\.
+You can use it for faceted search, use it to filter the response, and choose whether the attribute should be returned in the response\.
 For more information, see [Filtering queries](filtering.md)\.

 ## Adding custom attributes with the BatchPutDocument operation<a name="custom-attributes-batch"></a>